-It’s October- that time of the year when the air starts to smell crisp, the leaves change colors, and the stores fill up with every kind of candy known to man.
+It’s October, that time of the year when the air starts to smell crisp, the leaves change colors, and the stores fill up with every kind of candy known to man.
 And who doesn’t love candy (besides dentists)?
 While I don’t have actual candy, I do have a virtual treat for you today!
 In fact, it’s multiplication facts!
 And that’s a fact!

 So how do we take on such a daunting task with all that we have to teach in a year?
 I have a few tips…

 2.)
 Strategies & Flashcards.
 At the beginning of my school year, I always introduce each set by themselves.
-We start with the twos, create arrays out of objects (such as candy corn), discuss any strategies to remember it (such as doubling the products of the twos for the fours), and create flashcards.
-We learn each set by itself first, then integrate them all together.
+We start with the twos, create arrays out of objects (such as candy corn), discuss any strategies to remember them (such as doubling the products of the twos for the fours), and create flashcards.
+We learn each set of multiplication facts by themselves at first, then integrate them all together.

 3.)
 Games.
-Every student loves games and that’s one of the best ways to learn without knowing you are learning!
+Every student loves games, and that’s one of the best ways to learn without knowing you are learning!
 There are many games on the internet, including my own Teachers Pay Teachers store (such as my Tic-Tac-Toe task cards), but you could easily create games without a lot of cost.
-Provide pairs of students dice and multiply the roll of two dice.
+Provide dice for pairs of students, and multiply the roll of the two dice.
 Students record the product and play a set number of rounds.
 The students then add the products and the one with the most wins!
 Face cards work the same, having students flip two cards, multiply them and the student with the higher product collects the set (like war!).
 The student with the most cards at the end wins.

 I have provided you with this Multiplication Tic-Tac-Toe Freebie!
 Download it here (or click on the picture below), print it, and laminate it for reuse year after year.
-Students can write on it using a Vis-à-vis marker or dry erase marker and it easily wipes off at the end for reuse.
+Students can write on it using Vis-à-Vis markers or dry erase markers, and it easily wipes off at the end for reuse.
 Just like playing Tic-Tac-Toe, students must first find the product of problem to place an X or O in the box.
 Instead of laminating it, you can simply print it off and have students take it home to play with a family member.
 Multiplication facts are that important!